 A. In Ubuntu and Wasta-Linux, Keyman for Linux can be installed via launchpad:

-sudo add-apt-repository ppa:keymanapp/keyman sudo apt-get update sudo apt-get upgrade sudo apt-get install keyman ibus-keyman onboard
+sudo add-apt-repository ppa:keymanapp/keyman sudo apt-get update sudo apt-get upgrade sudo apt-get install keyman onboard-keyman

-Keyman for Linux packages are also available in any current Debian at: https://packages.debian.org/keyman
+An older version of Keyman for Linux packages is also available in any current Debian at: https://packages.debian.org/keyman

 Q. How do I install a Keyman keyboard?